stephen-roberts-15/group_project_1/Question_4_analysis.md

 From the dataset, data from the most recent 5 years of the study was used for analysis (2013- 2017)

-Plotting anxiety rate against depression rate for all countries and years with availabe data yielded no statistically significant correlation with an r-squared value of 0.35
+Plotting anxiety rate against depression rate for all countries and years with availabe data yielded a mild correlation with an r-squared value of 0.35

 Comparing the rates of depression between the 5 largest countries by population and the 5 smallest countries, there was no corrleation in the rates of depressive disorders.